wp-plugins/wp-swimteam/ReadMe.txt

 The [wp-SwimTeam blog](http://www.wp-swimteam.org) provides full details on changes, bugs, enhancesments, future developments and much more and is the definitive source for the Change Log.

+= 1.44 =
+* Fixed bug displaying Users on the Swim Team -> Users tab and Manage -> Users tab when running under WordPress Multi-Site.

 = 1.43 =
 * Fixed several bugs in Jobs module where the 1.42 include file change was made incorrectly.